suhasdarsi/portfolio/readme.md

-# Suhas Darsi - Personal Portfolio & Blog
+# Suhas Darsi — Digital Garden

-A personal portfolio and blog site built with Astro, Tailwind CSS, and Bun.
+A personal digital garden built with Astro, Tailwind CSS, and Bun.
+A place for thinking in public — polished posts, developing ideas, and early thoughts, all connected through wiki-style links.

 ## 🚀 Project Structure